mdn/content/files/en-us/web/html/element/input/month/index.md

 A Boolean attribute which, if present, means this field cannot be edited by the user.
 Its `value` can, however, still be changed from JavaScript code that directly sets the value of the {{domxref("HTMLInputElement.value")}} property.

+> [!NOTE]
-> **Note:** Because a read-only field cannot have a value, `required` does not have any effect on inputs with the `readonly` attribute also specified.
+> Because a read-only field cannot have a value, `required` does not have any effect on inputs with the `readonly` attribute also specified.

 ### step